fredericGette/wp81documentation/kernelModeDebugging/README.md

 List WMI loggers
 `!wmitrace.strdump`

+Display information about a WDFIOTARGET handle:
+`!wdfkd.wdfiotarget 73cb0130`

 # Notes

 When a Windows phone is configured to use KDNET over USB, Media Transport Protocol (MTP) is disabled.
 On the host computer, in File Explorer, you will not see the usual phone folders (Documents, Music, Pictures, and the like).